 What canon refuses to say

-She has no face, no hair, no garment, no stature — no demonstrated act on the page beyond creed and creation-myth.
-There is talk of a Dark Mother, an inverted counterpart revered by the naga and named once when a hunter says she has sent us a gift today, brothers; whether she is a separate deity or the same goddess worshipped darkly, canon never resolves.
-The honest shape of this page is the shape of the goddess herself: luminous hands, a black Cauldron, golden light falling through a starlit dark — and everything beyond that held deliberately, reverently, in shadow.
+No face.
+No hair.
+No garment.
+No stature.
+Not one act on the page beyond the creed and the creation-myth.
+And then there's the Dark Mother — an inverted counterpart the naga revere, named exactly once when a hunter says she has sent us a gift today, brothers.
+Separate deity, or the same goddess worshipped in the dark?
+Canon never tells us.
+So this page keeps the shape of the goddess herself: luminous hands, a black Cauldron, golden light falling through a starlit dark — and everything past that left in shadow, on purpose, where she clearly wants it.